uninstallio/android-sdk/README.md

 editor.commit();
 ```

-Chill out , You are done with event capture implementation, now events from your app will be captured
+You are done with event capture implementation, now events from your app will be captured.

 #### Support to send push message from your server as well as from our server